NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 <img src="images/TBM_cataloging_MI_29.jpg">

-##### *Boy What A Gir!
+##### *BOY WHAT A GIRL!
 (2015.167.1.1ab)*: In the example above, a release print of the feature film *Boy What a Girl!*, the physical properties (16mm, black-and-white, sound) and content-related properties (feature film, release print) are all added as object type attributes.
 </details>
 </details>
 <p>